hoxito/walletgo/readme.md

 ## Run Docker Containers
-If you wish to run the application in docker containers you can do so with:
+If you wish to run the application in docker containers you can do so creating the .env file mentioned in the "installation" section and running:

     cd /walletgo
     docker-compose build
     docker-compose up

 This will create 3 docker images with their respective containers and run the containers.
 This containers are Mysqlc, golangApp and PrometheusAPI.